Female Promo Voice

 So, what exactly is promo?
 Basically, the promo is advertising for entertainment using voice-over to promote television, radio, news programs, podcasts, and movies.
 People are also needing voice talent for internet ads, book trailers, and podcasts.

 Of all the different types of projects that Heather works on, promos are the most challenging but the most rewarding!
-Promos is all about great acting.
+Promos are all about great acting.
 It can be one of the more difficult genres of voice over in that so much is conveyed in so little.
-The fewer words, the more the acting skill the voice talent needs to have.
-One of the key components of this is confidence, confidence and more confidence.
+The fewer words, the more acting skill the voice talent needs to have.
+One of the key components of this is confidence, confidence, and more confidence.
 Your viewers/listeners need to know with 100% certainty that the person telling your story LIVES it and LOVES it!

 Don LaFontaine explained that he was bringing his own personal take on the script and putting that into his reads (with his incredible pipes!).
 Isn’t this really what it’s all about?
-Telling the story of your show in an authentic connective way to make them want to watch or listen.
+Telling the story of your show in an authentic, connective way to make them want to watch or listen.
 There are different ways to convey this interest but, ultimately, you want it to connect and sound great.

 Who says women can’t be the voice of a sports show?
-Heather is thrilled to be the announcer of the Houston Sports Show in her beloved H-Town.
-Houston Sport Show is a fun, informative show that brings sports insiders into your living rooms each week and Heather is proud to be a part of it.
+Heather brings her fresh, hip, edgy voice to the Houston Sports Show in her beloved H-Town.
+Houston Sports Show is a fun, informative show that brings sports insiders into your living rooms each week and Heather is proud to be a part of it.

 Renowned voice over talent and coach, Marc Cashman, says: “Heather’s got the perfect promo voice–the alto needed for drama and the muscularity needed for this kind of V-O copy.
 This is a great showcase for her voiceprint.”